BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_Beauti_Beast/README.md

+SM Beauti Beast Overview:
-SM and SM long folder contains both the data used to create the trees in trees (tree, CCD0, and MCC).
+- SM and SM long folder contains both the data used to create the trees in trees (tree, CCD0, and MCC).